-A family break in Newport at The Attwater
+A family break to visit the Newport Mansions

-I’ve traveled to Newport so many times over the years, first as a young twenty-something enjoying the parties and bars and later to savor its history on multi-generational trips.
+I’ve traveled to Newport so many times over the years, first as a young twenty-something enjoying the parties and bars and later to savor its history on multi-generational trips with my grandparetns.
 One of my passions has always been Gilded Age architecture, so, I have visited the Newport Mansions countless times.
 Yes, I’m one of those that cried when Downtown Abbey concluded.

 My husband and I have tried a few times to take our children to Newport and enjoy it as a family vacation, but we have had a few strikeouts.
 But this May, we hit a home run and found that Newport is, in fact, as fantastic for families as it is for singles, couples, and grandmothers.